dvespasiani/atac-seq-preprocessing/README.md

     - your-sample1
     - your-sample2
 basedir: your-basedir
-fastqdir: your-fastqdir-containing-fastq-files
+fastqdir: your-dir-containing-fastq-files
 etc....

 ```
 Note that I am using full paths for most directives in the config yaml file.
-You could make them relative to a base directory to avoid repetition but you'll need to modify few entries in the main `snakemake-preprocess.smk` file
+You could make them relative to a base directory to avoid repetition but you'll need to combine them in the main `snakemake-preprocess.smk` file.

-2. Make sure you have all the information for your species, such as:
+* Make sure you have all the information for your species, such as:
-   * a chrom.sizes file containing the chromosome sizes.
+   - a chrom.sizes file containing the chromosome sizes.
 This can be obtained either from UCSC (the link should be something like `http://hgdownload.soe.ucsc.edu/goldenPath/<your-species-assembly>/bigZips/<your-species-assembly>.chrom.sizes`) or, alternatively, by running
 ```
  samtools faidx <your-species-assembly>.fa
  cut -f 1,2 <your-species-assembly>.fa.fai > <your-species-assembly>.chrom.sizes
  ```
-   * the effective genome size for your species of interest which is based on the length of your sequencing reads.
-Again, you can find this info either [at this website](https://deeptools.readthedocs.io/en/develop/content/feature/effectiveGenomeSize.html) or, alternatively, by running
+   - the effective genome size for your species of interest which is based on the length of your sequencing reads.
+Again, you can find this either [at this website](https://deeptools.readthedocs.io/en/develop/content/feature/effectiveGenomeSize.html) or, alternatively, by running:
 ```
  python ./bin/unique-kmers.py -k <your-read-length> <path/to/genome/fasta/file.fa>
 ```
 This script will return you the total estimated number of k-mers found in your species genome assembly.
 If you need further info on this script look at [MR Crusoe *et al.*, 2015](http://dx.doi.org/10.12688/f1000research.6924.1). <br/>

-   * A directory containing a Bowtie2 indexed genome.
+   - A directory containing a Bowtie2 indexed genome.
 For this you can either run:
 ```
 module load bowtie2/2.4.4
 bowtie2-build <your-species-genome>.fa <index-prefix-name>